 To make sure the grains are whole, look for the word “whole” or “whole grain” as the first ingredient that a manufacturer has listed on the package under nutritional information.

 Fruits and vegetables are rich in vitamins, minerals, and fiber.
-According to the American Heart Association (AHA), choosing a variety of colorful fruits and vegetables is the best way to get all the vitamins and minerals the body needs.
+According to the

 For the most health benefits, people can check product labels and avoid canned, frozen, or dried products with high sodium or added sugars.